tapjs/tapjs/docs/advanced/index.md

 This is primarily for use in the test runner, so that you can do `some-tap-emitting-program | tap other-file.js - -Rnyan`.

+## t.stdinOnly()

+Parse standard input without wrapping it in a child test.

+This is only allowed if the test object has no other children and has printed no assertions.
+Once engaged, any attempt to use normal test methods will throw an error.
+It only exists to support piping a TAP stream into the tap executable for reporting, which is a very specialized use case.

 ## t.spawn(command, arguments, [options], [name])

 Sometimes, instead of running a child test directly inline, you might